gautambaghel/terraform-google-terraform-cloud-agents/modules/tfc-agent-mig-vm/README.md

-# Self Hosted Terraform Cloud Agent on Managed Instance Group
+# Self Hosted Terraform Cloud agent on Managed Instance Group

-This module handles the opinionated creation of infrastructure necessary to deploy Terraform Cloud Agents on a Managed Instance Group (MIG).
+This module handles the opinionated creation of infrastructure necessary to deploy Terraform Cloud agents on a Managed Instance Group (MIG).

 This includes: